It’s time to honor the wisdom that flows through us.

 FAQs

-• This is for you if you are a woman of color who is ready to deepen in somatic, spiritual, and creative practices.
+• This is for you if you are a woman or GNC person of color who is ready to deepen in somatic, spiritual, and creative practices.
+This is an offering for folks with trust, curiosity, and perhaps some foundational experience with somatic and land-based practices.
+It is a space for practicing decolonizing in our bodies, in relation to each other, and in connection with land.
 This may be for you if you are wanting and ready to:

 Slow down, taste, and savor moments of embodied liberation, ease, and connection